Healthy Homes Assessment Maupuia

 Draught Stopping Maupuia

-If you are able to feel external air getting in, or see an unobstructed draught coming out of a hole or gap and you can feel it, it is likely to be a gap or crack that needs sealing in any way.
-Large gaps and cracks should be sealed permanently.
-The gaps that exceed 3mm that let air into or out into the house need seals.
-For instance, if an open fireplace isn’t used it can create draughts.
-This should be shut off.
-Landlords and property managers are accountable for ensuring that these draughts are stopped in the maximum extent imaginable.
+If you are able to feel external air flowing in or the air is clear from a hole or gap, then it is likely to be a gap or crack that requirements sealing in somehow.
+Cracks and gaps that are large should be fixed permanently.
+Gaps greater than 3mm that let air in or out within your home need seals.
+For instance, if an open fireplace isn’t being used, it could cause draughts, and must be sealed off.
+Landlords and property managers are responsible for ensuring that these draughts are stopped as far as imaginable.

-There is no require to block gaps or holes which are part of the building.
-For example, tiny gaps around windows and doors could be required to allow movement of the structure when the home gets warmer and cooler, in order to let them be closed and opened instead of instead of being stuck.
-We will inspect all doors and windows during the Healthy Homes assessment of your rental property.
+You don’t require to block up intentional holes or gaps which are part of the construction.
+For instance, small gaps around windows and doors could be required to allow movement of the building as the household heats and cools, so that they are able to be opened and closed rather than securing.
+We will examine the windows and doors as part of the Healthy Homes assessment of your rental property.

 draught stopping building inspections